mp-se/gravitymon/src_docs/source/functionallity.rst

 essential for long batterylife.
 Out of the 2 seconds of run-time the major time is spent on gyro readings (1.3s) and temperature measurements of (0.6s) so using the gyro sensor for measureing temperature would reduce the total runtime with 25%.
 Sending data over http takes less than 100ms (on my local network) so this is not drawing much power.

 The image below shows how the run-time varies over time.
 The pink line is the wifi connection time and this is why the time varies.
+The orange is the total runtime for the awake period.

 .. image:: images/perf1.png
   :width: 800